creativescala/creative-scala/book/src/pages/polygons/02-polar.md

 val ninety = 90.degrees
 ```

 As well as degrees we can also use radians or turns.
 2π radians make a full circle.
-A turn is the proportion of a full circle: 1.0 is a full circle (360 degrees), 0.5 is half a circle, and so on.
+A turn is a proportion of a full circle: 1.0 is a full circle (360 degrees), 0.5 is half a circle, and so on.
 Here are some examples.

 ```scala mdoc:silent
 val radians = 2.radians